adham-source/udagram/documentation/pipline.md

 - Add .cicleci directory and add config.yml which show workflow of app

 > ## third
-- sign up on cercleci with github
+- sign in on cercleci with github
 - select udagram repo
 - set up project